InsanityBringer/ICDP/readme.md

 Building:
 See building.txt for details.
-The project has been successfully built on Windows using Visual Studio 2019, Linux with gnu make and gcc, and macOS with GNU make and clang.
+The project has been successfully built on Windows using Visual Studio 2022, Linux with gnu make and gcc, and macOS with GNU make and clang.

 Running:
-ICDP needs game data to run.
-At the moment, ICDP will only work with HOG and PIG files from Descent's PC commercial release, versions 1.4 or 1.5.
+Neptune Engine needs game data to run.
+At the moment, Neptune Engine will only work with HOG and PIG files from Descent's PC commercial release, either  versions 1.4 or 1.5.

 License:
 All the original code is under the terms of Parallax's Source License.